neu-se/CS4530-Spring-2022/Assignments/project-overview.md

 | 5/22/22 | Project Implementation and Documentation | Deliver your new feature, including design documentation and tests |

 ### Team Formation
-All projects will be completed in a team of 3-4 students.
+All projects will be completed in a team of 4-5 students.
 The very first deliverable for the project will be a team formation survey: you will be able to indicate your preferences for teammates.
-Students may specify preferences for their teams (by specifying a complete team of 4 in the survey), otherwise the instructors will assign students to teams based on responses to the survey.
+The instructors will assign students to the teams based on a number of factors including your responses to the survey.
 All students in each team must be in the same section of the class.

 Complete the [team formation](https://docs.google.com/forms/d/e/1FAIpQLSdf7hc6AZ80f9pwAOV7vPsJxpQ-0KWy_kkIABLkP761V4UPPw/viewform?usp=sf_link) before Feb 9.